Operating System - Overview

 Other Important Activities

-Following are some of the important activities that Operating System does.
+Following are some of the important activities that an Operating System performs −

-Security -- By means of password and similar other techniques, preventing unauthorized access to programs and data.
+Security − By means of password and similar other techniques, it prevents unauthorized access to programs and data.